 The Health Policy Analysis Certificate provides the education to address the urgent policy problems facing health organizations and healthcare systems.
-Students will learn from faculty working at the forefront of policy issues, who focus on topics including access to care, insurance markets, health economics, mental health policy, health manpower, and health systems more generally, in both the United States and abroad.
+Students will learn from faculty working at the forefront of policy issues, who focus on topics including access to care, insurance markets, health economics, mental health policy, health manpower, and health systems more generally, in both domestically and globally.

 Graduates will be prepared to work with other health professionals and policymakers in government, think tanks and foundations, health departments, consulting firms, international health organizations, and hospitals to improve quality, expand access, and lower disparities in a cost effective manner.

 Analyze the history and structure of the United States healthcare system and specify how social, political, legal, technological, and economic forces have shaped it.

 Analyze key policies and components of the US healthcare system, including public and private insurance coverage and regulation, quality monitoring, payment methods, and financing of healthcare.

 Apply economic, political and organizational theories to the analysis of healthcare policy and management issues in order to inform decision making and policy development.